sonnywerb/cs352-IT/project1/readme.txt

 **Project Overview**
 Used Python 2.7--when running the program, we did not import Python 3.
-Implement DNS protocol for a full resolver without usage of gethostbyname or any similar functions.
+Server socket that sends a UDP message to Google DNS server and ask for the IP address without usage of gethostbyname or any similar functions and returns it back to the client.

 **Known issues**
 Certain websites prohibit a user from directly connecting via an IP address.